 - Things to do

-Places to Eat & Drink
+- Places to Eat & Drink

-Year-round adventure (and outdoor recreation) is easy to find in Truckee.
+Year-round family fun (and outdoor adventure) is easy to find in Truckee.
 In the warmer months, choose from rafting, swimming, rock climbing, mountain biking, and horseback riding.
 Or maybe a lazy float?
 Drive into Tahoe City on a warm summer day and you can’t miss the big tents set up alongside the sparkling Truckee River, where operators rent out inflatable rafts and inner tubes for a leisurely do-it-yourself day on the water.
-Sparkling Donner Lake, also located in Nevada County, is a fun alternative to Tahoe.
-For an easygoing bike ride, follow the 2.75-mile Truckee River Legacy Trail; much of the paved path parallels the pretty Truckee River.
+Other ways to relax, unwind, and unplug, many of them outdoors, are plentiful.
+Learn how you can indulge in some of them here.